Girls Elite Clubs National League (U12-U19)

 How do ECNL players get exposure to US National teams?

-US Soccer Training Centers are sessions that are hosted every few months in various locations where National Team coaches train & identify players.
-US Soccer Training Centers have replaced ODP (USYS) sessions and zero costs are associated for players who are invited to attend these sessions.
-US Soccer scouts attend the majority of divisional games to identify players for National team camps & US Training centers.
+US Soccer Training Centers are sessions hosted every few months in various locations where National Team coaches train & identify players.
+US Soccer Training Centers have replaced ODP (USYS) sessions; zero costs are associated with players invited to attend these sessions.
+US Soccer scouts attend most divisional games to identify players for National team camps & US Training centers.

 What about College exposure?

-Bethesda SC players undoubtedly receive the best college exposure of any club in the country, with players attending some of the top local and national Showcase events in the country, including our own Bethesda Premier Cup.
-Our club has a long and storied history of creating a pathway for our players to college which you can read more about here.
+Bethesda SC players undoubtedly receive the best college exposure of any club in the country, with players attending some of the country's top local and national Showcase events, including our own Bethesda Premier Cup.
+Our club has a long and storied history of creating a pathway for our players to college, which you can read more about here.

-In addition, Bethesda SC has partnered with SportsRecruits, a college recruiting software that is designed by former college athletes for the next generation of players.
-All BSC U15-U19 players will receive a complimentary SportsRecruits account with full access to their software including resources, webinars, and messaging.
+In addition, Bethesda SC has partnered with SportsRecruits, a college recruiting software designed by former college athletes for the next generation of players.
+All BSC U15-U19 players will receive a complimentary SportsRecruits account with full access to their software, including resources, webinars, and messaging.

-For more information on your SportsRecruits account, please contact your coach.
+For more information on your SportsRecruits account, please get in touch with your coach.

 How many ECNL players have gone on to Division I College Programs?

-Since joining the ECNL Bethesda has had over 200 players go on to play Division I soccer and many other players going on to play in Division II and Division II.
-To see where alumni have ended up on and off of the pitch please go to our Alumni page.
-If you want to learn more about our Pathway to College please check out our college resources page.
+Since joining the ECNL, Bethesda has had over 200 players play Division I soccer and many others in Division II and Division II.
+Please go to our Alumni page to see where alumni have ended up on and off of the pitch.
+If you want to learn more about our Pathway to College, please check out our college resources page.

 How often are ECNL teams required to travel?

-Academy clubs can expect 10-12 away matches in a given season, some of which will require overnight travel.
+Academy clubs can expect 10-12 away matches in a given season, some requiring overnight travel.
 Exact travel distances will vary depending on their geographic proximity to their opponents and ECNL National events.

 Can ECNL players participate with non-ECNL teams during the season?

-Full-time ECNL players are permitted to participate on their ECNL team and non-ECNL teams.
+Full-time ECNL players can participate on their ECNL and non-ECNL teams.
 Players can also play on their high school teams.

 Where will the ECNL teams train?